Killswitch Engage: This Consequence (2024–present)

-In January 2025, the band release the single "I Believe", which became the band’s first ever song to reach the top 10 on the US Mainstream Rock chart peaking at number 4.
+In January 2025, the band release the single "I Believe", which became the band’s first song to reach the top 10 on the US Mainstream Rock chart, peaking at number 4.
 On February 21, the band officially released This Consequence.
 The album was met with favorable reviews.
 Blabbermouth writer Dom Lawson gave it a score of 9/10 and stated, "The greatest bands stay great.
 This Consequence is a triumph."
 They then went on tour in support of the album with Kublai Khan TX, Fit For a King and Frozen Soul supporting them.
 On June 5, they released a B side from the album, “Blood Upon the Ashes”, as a part of The Dogs of Hope compilation, with the benefits supporting an animal shelter in Alabama.
 In October 2025, they embarked on a UK/Ireland tour, with Hatebreed and Fit For An Autopsy joining as support.

+The band is scheduled to tour the US in the late Summer of 2026 with Machine Head, Iron Reagan, and Havok, while also headlining the Milwaukee Metal Fest.
+The tour will continue into Canada in August alongside Machine Head and Malevolence, and the US alongside Machine Head, Rivers of Nihil, Judiciary in September.
+The band is also confirmed to be on the roster for the Louder Than Life festival taking place in Louisville in September.
+During the Fall they will also be headlining an Australian tour.

 Musical style, influences, and lyrical themes

 Killswitch Engage's musical style has been described as a blend of "New England hardcore and Swedish death metal", and has been categorized as metalcore and melodic metalcore.
 Like some 2000s metalcore bands, Killswitch Engage vocally combine singing, screaming vocals, and growls in their music.
 In 2009, MTV, while naming "The Greatest Metal Bands of All Time", said that Killswitch Engage have been "called one of the founders of metalcore".
-Jason D. Taylor of AllMusic said Alive or Just Breathing is "a pure metal album that seemingly has ignored any fashionable trend and instead relies solely on skill and expertise to sculpt some of the meatiest heavy metal since the glory days of Metallica and Slayer."
+Jason D. Taylor of AllMusic said Alive or Just Breathing is "a pure metal album that seemingly has ignored any fashionable trend and instead relies solely on skill and expertise to sculpt some of the meatiest heavy metal since the glory days of Metallica and Slayer".

-Both current vocalist Jesse Leach and former vocalist Howard Jones write lyrics that are considered positive.
-Jesse Leach stated on (Set This) World Ablaze, that the lyrics contain "unity, positivity, [and] love."
+Both current vocalist Leach and former vocalist Howard Jones write lyrics that are considered positive.
+Leach stated on (Set This) World Ablaze, that the lyrics contain "unity, positivity, [and] love".
 On the lyrical themes of Killswitch Engage, Ultimate Guitar reviewer Amy Sciarretto noted:

 Howard Jones has come into his own since 2004's The End of Heartache, and he continues to hit the notes, wax about relationships, faith-issues and other relatable issue [sic] on this second self-titled effort.

 Mike Patton is a major vocal influence of Killswitch Engage.

-On Killswitch Engage's 2009 self-titled album, Howard Jones states the change in lyrical themes:

-I've got enough to draw on to write some stuff that can be dark.
-Maybe there's still a hint of positivity in it, but there are some songs on there that are not positive at all.
+Regarding the band's 2009 self-titled album, Howard Jones stated, "I've got enough to draw on to write some stuff that can be dark.
+Maybe there's still a hint of positivity in it, but there are some songs on there that are not positive at all."